 INDICATOR 11.
-Prep QUANTITY DISPENSED (PER 30-TABLET SUPPLY)
+Prep quantity dispensed (per 30-tablet supply)

-Datie wale Monitoring and assessing geographical variation in the quantity of PrEP (per 30-tablet supply) dispensed Rationale by pharmacy may potentially inform program planning.
+B 41 1 Monitoring and assessing geographical variation in the quantity of PrEP (per 30-tablet supply) dispensed Rationale by pharmacy may potentially inform program planning.
 Description of This indicator describes patterns of PrEP quantity (per 30-tablet supply) dispensed by pharmacy by Measure calendar quarters.
 PrEP quantity (per 30-tablet supply) dispensed by pharmacy was ascertained by dividing the total number of tablets ever dispensed by a unit of 30 tablets.
 The reporting calendar quarters were based on the date in which the dispensed PrEP prescription was picked up by the corresponding client if known, otherwise defaults to the date of prescription fill (dispensed).
-Measurement Displayed as a count and percentage.
-Numerator: PrEP quantity (per 30-tablet supply) dispensed for BC-PrEP clients whose health authority o Definition/ residence (numerator 1) and providers' health authority of practice (numerator 2), respectively, Calculation corresponds to the following categories within the specified quarter: Interior Fraser Vancouver Coastal Vancouver Island Northern Other/Unknown Denominator: Total number of 30-tablet supply units dispensed.
+Definition/ Calculation Measurement Displayed as a count and percentage.
+Numerator: PrEP quantity (per 30-tablet supply) dispensed for BC-PrEP clients whose health authority of residence (numerator 1) and providers' health authority of practice (numerator 2), respectively, corresponds to the following categories within the specified quarter: Interior Fraser Vancouver Coastal Vancouver Island Northern Other/Unknown Denominator: Total number of 30-tablet supply units dispensed.
 Cautionary Notes: Use and Interpretation This measure does not count tablets that were initially filled but not picked up by clients if known.
 Reporting Timeframe Quarterly